udacity/FSND-P4-Design-A-Game/Project-Description.md

  - **get_user_ranking**
     - Come up with a method for ranking the performance of each player.
-For "Guess a Number" this could be the ratio of won/lost games (watch out for division by zero!) with ties broken by the average number of guesses.
+For "Guess a Number" this could be by winning percentage with ties broken by the average number of guesses.
     - Create an endpoint that returns this player ranking.
 The results should include each Player's name and the 'performance' indicator (eg. win/loss ratio).